vratidc/vratidc.github.io/_projects/FOAH.md

 ## The Project
 "Fragments of a Home" is an immersive VR narrative set in a submerged future Earth, where personal memory and planetary collapse intersect.

 Blending environmental storytelling with interactive memory fragments, the experience places the viewer inside the perspective of a lone researcher navigating her memories.
-Through spatial exploration and tactile interactions, the story unfolds not just as something to watch, but something to uncover.
+Through spatial exploration and tactile interaction, it invites us not just to witness the story, but to actively uncover it, and gradually piece it together.

 <br>